OLUWAMUYIWA/field_gleanings/crc.md

 _Main reference: http://chrisballance.com/wp-content/uploads/2015/10/CRC-Primer.html_

 First, let us talk about the need for CRC
-There are many ways to make sure of the integrity of tdata that is transferred to us from a sender over a mdeium, e.e. a network.
+There are many ways to make sure of the integrity of data that is transferred to us from a sender over a medium, e.e. a network.
-We could hash, and send the hash(e.g. SHA1, SHA256, Blake, etc) along with it; we could send the parity along with it(You count the number of 1s in the data, and check if it is even or odd. odd parity goes as one, while even parity goes as 0); we could also use CRC.
-We use CRC sometimes because it gives us better promises (no guarantees) than simple approaches like Parity, and isnt as complex as hashing.
+We could hash, and send the hash(e.g. SHA1, SHA256, Blake, etc.) along with it; we could send the parity along with it(You count the number of 1s in the data, and check if it is even or odd. odd parity goes as one, while even parity goes as 0); we could also use CRC.
+We use CRC sometimes because it gives us better promises (no guarantees) than simple approaches like Parity, and isn't as complex as hashing.
-  We could count the number of byyes in the message (or data) perform the addition modulo 256 to make it all fit into a byte.
+  We could count the number of bytes in the message (or data) and perform the addition modulo 256 to make it all fit into a byte.
 The issue is that there are 256 possible checksums.
-That limitation means some errors will go unnoticed so long as the errors still computes to an unaltered checksum.
-This will happen on the average one out of
+That limitation means some errors will go unnoticed so long as the errors still compute to an unaltered checksum.
+This will happen on average one out of
   256 times as probability tells us.
-We could do something to  this to mitigate this effect; we could increase the sie of the checksum so that it contains 2 bytes, i.e.
+We could do something to mitigate this effect; we could increase the size of the checksum so that it contains 2 bytes, i.e.
     2^ 16 (i.e. 65536) possible values instead of 2^8.
 The problem with this is that it does not help us much.
-Each coming byte being appended in computing the checksum will likely affect just one byte(enphasis on likely).
-Addition is so simple as operation (or function) that it doesn't spread its effects quite randomly enough.
-When i add two bytes, there's a high chance that the result will remain in the first byte, and if it doesn't it'll be in the second.
+Each coming byte being appended in computing the checksum will likely affect just one byte(emphasis on likely).
+Addition is so simple an operation (or function) that it doesn't spread its effects quite randomly enough.
+When I add two bytes, there's a high chance that the result will remain in the first byte, and if it doesn't it'll be in the second.
 It's not randomized enough.
       You know what's cool?
-Division is quite random; far more random than addition.
-Division will touch every single byte accumulated as you compute the checksum.
-Division allows each additional byte to have effect on the entire checksum register.
+The division is quite random; far more random than addition.
+The division will touch every single byte accumulated as you compute the checksum.
+The division allows each additional byte to have an effect on the entire checksum register.
 Width and Chaos are therefore essential for any good checksum.
   So what is CRC?
 It means Cyclic Redundancy Check

   > The basic idea of CRC algorithms is simply to treat the message as an